tronkko/dirent/README.md

 # Testing 🔬

-The project contains unit tests.
-In order to build and run the unit tests, first create temporary directory for build files as
+This project contains unit tests.
+In order to build and run the unit tests, first unpack the source package to your desktop, open command prompt and cd to the root directory of the source package.

-    cd %USERPROFILE%\Desktop
-    mkdir build
-    cd build

 Generate build files as

-    cmake ..\dirent
+    cmake -B build .

-where `..\dirent` is the root directory of the Dirent package containing this README.md file.
-Once CMake is finished, open Visual Studio, load the generated `dirent.sln` file and build/rebuild the solution "check" to run unit tests.
+where `build` is a directory for build files and `.` is the root directory of the Dirent package containing this README.md file.
+Once CMake is finished, open Visual Studio, load the generated `dirent.sln` file from the build directory and build/rebuild solution named "check" in Visual Studio.

 Tests are not built by default when Dirent is embedded into another project.
 If you want to build tests, then add `-DDIRENT_TESTS=ON` option to CMake